miolis9/TAPO-P115-PythonPlot/README.md

-To get monthly energy usasge from all devices into one plot.
+To get monthly energy usage from all devices into one plot.
 From today to 6 months back.